Burnley F.C.: Beginnings and the first major honours (1882–1946)

-The club was founded on 18 May 1882 by members of rugby team Burnley Rovers, who voted for a shift to association football, since other sports clubs in the area had changed their codes to football.
+The club was founded on 18 May 1882 by members of rugby team Burnley Rovers, who voted for a shift to association football as the sport was gaining prominence in the area.
 The suffix "Rovers" was dropped a few days later.
 The side won their first silverware in 1883: the Dr Dean's Cup, a knockout competition between amateur clubs in the Burnley area.
-By the end of the year, the club turned professional and signed many Scottish players.
-Burnley refused to join the Football Association (FA) and its FA Cup, since the association barred professional players.
+By the end of the year, the club turned professional and signed many Scottish players, who were regarded as the best footballers by the Burnley committee.
+As a result, Burnley refused to join the Football Association (FA) and its FA Cup because the association barred professional players.
 In 1884, Burnley led a group of 35 other clubs in the formation of the breakaway British Football Association (BFA) to challenge the FA's supremacy.
 The FA changed its rule in 1885, allowing professionalism, and Burnley made their first appearance in the FA Cup in 1885–86.
-In October 1886, Burnley's Turf Moor became the first professional ground to be visited by a member of the Royal Family, when Prince Albert Victor attended a friendly between Burnley and Bolton Wanderers.
-The club was among the twelve founders of the Football League in 1888–89 and one of the six based in Lancashire.
-In the second match, William Tait became the first player to score a league hat-trick, when his three goals gave Burnley their inaugural win in the competition.
+In October 1886, Burnley's Turf Moor became the first professional ground to be visited by a member of the royal family, when Prince Albert Victor attended a friendly between Burnley and Bolton Wanderers.
+The club was among the twelve founders of the Football League in 1888–89, the world's first league football competition, and one of the six based in Lancashire.
+In the second match, William Tait became the first player in history to score a league hat-trick, with his three goals against Bolton Wanderers securing Burnley's inaugural win in the competition.
 In 1889–90, they claimed their first Lancashire Cup, after beating local rivals Blackburn Rovers in the final.